Headshots Updated 2018.

-It’s that season again when all dance photographers go crazy with audition photos.
-Whether it is for summer intensives, college applications, or company auditions, headshots, arabesques and body shots could be required.
+Audition photos can put us all in a frenzy no matter if you are the subject of the photograph or the one taking the shot.
+Whether it is for summer intensives or college applications, headshots, arabesques and body shots could be required.
 Submission deadlines are approaching soon, so here we go!

 - Clean lighting without a lot of drama